Kiopp/Dungeon-Crawler-Game/README.md

    -executeMethod [PLACEHOLDER NOT YET IMPLEMENTED] -outputPath [PATH WHERE THE OUTPUT FILES WILL BE LOCATED] -buildTarget [PLATFORM TO COMPILE FOR, EXAMPLE: StandaloneWindows OR StandaloneLinux64 OR StandaloneOSX]
-5. To resolve any issues with command refer to the [Unity documentation](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html).
+5. To learn more or resolve any issues with the command refer to the [Unity documentation](https://docs.unity3d.com/Manual/EditorCommandLineArguments.html).

 ## Kanban board
 https://github.com/users/Kiopp/projects/2